18 Conservation of Momentum: Momentum Equation

 Furthermore, if the flow is additionally assumed to be inviscid, then \vec{F}_{\mu} = 0.
 Therefore, in this case

-Reduce the general form of the momentum equation to a form suitable for application to the steady, compressible, inviscid, one-dimensional flow of air through a converging duct (often called a contraction) of circular cross-section i.e., a nozzle, as shown below.
+Reduce the general form of the momentum equation to a form suitable for application to the steady, compressible, one-dimensional flow of air through a converging duct (often called a contraction) of circular cross-section, i.e., a nozzle, as shown below.

-Proceed first by sketching the nozzle problem and by showing the control surface and annotating the inlet and outlet conditions appropriately, not only with what is known but also what is unknown.
+Proceed first by sketching the nozzle problem, showing the control surface, and annotating the inlet and outlet conditions appropriately, not only with what is known but also with what is unknown.
 In this case, there is a net pressure force on the fluid by the nozzle, which is to be determined.

 As previously derived, the general form of the momentum equation is

-and the reduced form for the assumptions made that the flow is steady, compressible and inviscid, leads to
+The reduced form for the assumptions made that the flow is steady without body forces leads to

-In this case, it is the force of the walls on the fluid, say F_x (to change its momentum), is what needs to be determined, i.e., this is the unknown.
-There is also equal and opposite force on the nozzle, say R_x, which ultimately is the force to be determined.
+In this case, the force on the fluid, F_x (to change its momentum), needs to be determined, i.e., this is the unknown.
+Notice that this force can include both pressure forces and viscous forces.
+There is also an equal and opposite force on the nozzle, say R_x, which ultimately is the force to be determined.
+Therefore, the momentum equation, in this case, is

 \[ \varrho_1 A_1 V_1 = \varrho_2 A_2 V_2 \]